JacquesStout/DTC_private/Compressed/README.md

-# Project Title

-Compressed Sensing preprocessing and handling
+# Compressed Sensing preprocessing and handling

-## Description

-This folder contians all codes pertaining to the compressed sensing project
+## Contains all codes pertaining to compressed sensing conversion to images and analysis

 ## Details